RedStoneMatt/DownloadSmashCustomMusic/README.md

 # DownloadSmashCustomMusic

-A little java software to download musics from http://www.smashcustommusic.com/
+A little java software to download musics from http://www.smashcustommusic.com/ using the Wayback Machine (http://web.archive.org/)